kidsoncomputers/documentation/iiab-setup/iiab-on-ubuntu.md

   * [MacOS](https://ubuntu.com/tutorials/create-a-usb-stick-on-macos)
 * Install Ubuntu.
 Additional instructions [here](https://ubuntu.com/tutorials/install-ubuntu-desktop)
   * Can be installed in English or other language appropriate for the target environment
+  * Use the whole disk
+  * Setup a username and password that you'll remember for use later in this guide
+  * Install the default set of packages, or add more if this is a laptop that might be used by a teacher while also being used as the IIAB server

 ### 2. Additional Ubuntu Setup
 * After initial Ubuntu set up is complete, connect to the Internet via ethernet or WiFi before proceeding.
+* Open a Terminal (`Crtl + Shift + T`) to execute the following commands:
 * Update any outdated packages:
 ```
 sudo apt-get update && sudo apt-get upgrade